 - How to use time lines to plan out important parts of the story.

 - How to elaborate on the most important parts of the story.

-- How to find unique and surprising insights.
+- How to use effective similes and metaphors.

-- How to use specific words and phrases related to essay writing.
+- How to use punctuation and paragraphing appropriately.

 ‘Primary Matters’ is Hong Kong’s premier provider of quality literacy

 We are pleased to offer reading and writing classes at